PimDerks/rv.nl/src/jekyll/_songs/show-the-way.md

 In the psycho stream<br />
 Keep your faith in the voice within<br />
 To the voice within<br />
-Don't ajust to the world you're in<br />
+Don't adjust to the world you're in<br />
 It's just the world you're in<br />
 Find your truth there's a war to win</p>